 Your Situation Changes You Can Make During the previous year, you elected medical coverage for yourself and your dependents.
 You may elect any of the available medical coverage options, or cancel coverage for yourself or your dependents(s) if medical coverage is available through another source.
 You declined medical coverage when you were first eligible.
-You may enroll for Option 1000 or an HMO, if available, during any subsequent annual enrollment period.
-This also applies if you cancel coverage and then decide to re-enroll in a subsequent year.
+You may enroll for Option 1000 during any subsequent annual enrollment period.
+This also applies if you cancel coverage and then decide to reenroll in a subsequent year.
 You declined coverage for your dependent(s) when the dependent was first eligible.
 You may add the dependent(s) to your current coverage option during any subsequent annual enrollment period.